Xie Jinyuan: Legacy

 Xie Jinyuan's body was interred in a small garden along Singapore Road (now Yuyao Road) where his bunk used to be.
 In 1947 the Shanghai city government renamed Jiaoyuan Park, where the soldiers lived, to Jinyuan Park, and renamed an elementary school in the vicinity 12th District Jinyuan National Elementary School.
 The road to the west of the warehouse was renamed Jinyuan Road.
 His grave was destroyed by Red Guards during the Cultural Revolution.

-On 16 April 1983, Xie's grave was moved to the Wanguo Public Mausoleum.
+On 16 April 1983, Xie's grave was moved to the International Cemetery.
 In the same year, the barracks area was rebuilt and named Jinyuan Alley.
 In March 1986 the city council of Xie's hometown, Jiaoling, Guangdong, set up a monument in his honour, and his alma mater Jiankeng Elementary School was renamed Jinyuan Elementary School.

 In 2005, to celebrate the 60th anniversary of the Chinese victory in the Second Sino-Japanese War, as well as the Allied victory in World War II, China Telecom released a set of themed telephone cards.
 One card featured Sihang Warehouse and Xie Jinyuan.